 Never underestimate the power of scent.
-It has the ability to take you to a very special place when you can’t actually be there in person.
+It can take you to a very special place when you can’t be there in person.
 Scents like lavender, vanilla, and lemon to name a few, can provide the calm that mama needs.

 A full body massage makes a relaxing gift idea for the stressed-out mom who needs to unwind.
 Whether she’s dealing with back pain and poor posture from breastfeeding, sore neck from sleeping with her toddler and preschooler or just exhausted from managing naughty behaviors that come with toddlers, a long warm back rub can help put her mind at ease and fight that mommy and pregnancy brain!

-Like a massage, this gift idea is a no-brainer.
-Get her a gift card for a spa day to give the tired and overwhelmed mom a chance to really unwind.
+And if she needs an upgrade to that massage, consider taking her to a spa (not just one time either!).
+Give the tired and overwhelmed mom a chance to really unwind — ever so often.
 Let her get a manicure and pedicure.
 Let her get a facial or a customized massage tailored to exactly what she needs.
-If a spa gift out of your price range — anything that can bring her that spa day feeling at home works too.
+If a spa gift is out of your price range — anything that can bring her that spa day feeling at home works too.

 Try a homemade body scrub she can use to de-stress without having to break the bank.

 Moms’ Night Out

 When you’re a mom to young children, especially special-needs children or multiple children, making time for YOURSELF to meet up with mom friends is often on the back-burner.

 Those mommy and me groups she attended religiously with her first baby, are often impossible to keep up with two, three or four kids in the house.
 But unfortunately, the more we put off getting together with friends to nurture that relationship, the more likely that friendship is to dwindle.

 Take the kids for the night and tell mama to reach out to a couple of friends in advance so she can enjoy a well-deserved girls’ night out to unwind and find her identity again.
 And if getting out just isn’t possible, let her spend time alone catching up on the phone or FaceTiming.

 Adult Coloring Books